CHanson92/FMMA-Project-2/README.md

 14/02/2018 - Changed the form to include a location drop-down and button to add a location if necessary, and to add multiple martial art sessions.
 Also changed upload button.

+15/02/2018 - Amended the form & schemas so the data gets put into the database correctly, done a little styling changing the colour of the intro.

 ## Authors

 * **Chris Hanson** - *Project owner* - [CHanson92](https://github.com/CHanson92)